tolgaozuygur/ultrasonic_glasses/README.md

 ## Build it!
 Building the device is quite simple -that's the objective-.
 You need to 3d print a couple of simple parts, and need some very basic soldering skills to build the circuit.
 Then upload the arduino code and it will work right away.

-The building process is documented on the YouTube channel <a href="https://www.youtube.com/channel/UCMPCc9hZ-YBZkEon9tzESVA" target="_blank">Hallederiz</a>, but the channel is in Turkish, but even though it's in Turkish you can still watch the progress and get some ideas about how to assemble the device together.
+The building process is documented on the YouTube channel <a href="https://www.youtube.com/channel/UCMPCc9hZ-YBZkEon9tzESVA" target="_blank">Hallederiz</a>, the channel is in Turkish, but even though it's in Turkish you can still watch the progress and get some ideas about how to assemble the device properly.
 I intend to add English subtitles soon.

 ## Parts Required
 - <a href="https://www.adafruit.com/product/982" target="_blank">1x Maxbotix Ultrasonic Rangefinder - LV-EZ4</a>